Sea Dance Festival: Sea Dance 2020

 Sea Dance Festival was supposed to take place 28–30 August, until its postponement to August 2021 due to the 2019/20 COVID-19 pandemic.

 The headlining acts for Sea Dance 2020 were supposed to include Martin Garrix and many more.

 Sea Dance 2021

 Sea Dance Festival took place 26–29 August, with the 28 August program moved to the next day, due to the weather circumstances.

 The headlining acts for Sea Dance 2021 included Boris Brejcha, Maceo Plex, Meduza, Tale Of Us, Topic and many more.

 The overall attendance was 22,000 people in three days.

 Sea Dance 2022

 Sea Dance Festival took place 26–28 August.

 The headlining acts for Sea Dance 2022 included Dubioza Kolektiv, Konstrakta, Mahmut Orhan, Senidah, Shouse and many more.

 The overall attendance was 40,000 people in three days.

 Sea Dance 2023

 Sea Dance Festival took place 17–19 August.
 It was the first time Sea Dance Festival was held outside of Montenegro since its relocation to Croatia in June 2023.

 The headlining acts for Sea Dance 2023 included Alok, Willy William, Fedde Le Grand and many more.

+Sea Dance 2026

+Sea Dance Festival will take place 28–31 August.
+It will mark its return to Montenegro from Croatia, after a three-year hiatus.

+The headlining acts for Sea Dance 2026 will include Boris Brejcha, Charlotte de Witte, Hugel, and many more.